ZooNation’s Groove on down the Road at Southbank Centre

 It is this scholastic theme that provides the moral heart of the performance.
 Beginning in a plain, dull classroom, with a group of academically disinterested children, the show was inspired by the work of Sir Ken Robinson, an advocate of creativity in education.
 Further motivated by director Kate Prince’s own experiences of school, the show explores the importance of artistic subjects in schools and the need for children to express themselves creatively.

 This desire for imaginative expression is highlighted by the joy and passion that this young company put into every step.
 They are clearly all having the time of their lives, and the audience, told at the beginning of the performance to be as loud as they like, feed off the cast’s energy from beginning to end.
 Despite their youth, or maybe because of it, this young company are consummate and passionate professionals and it is hard, by the night’s end, to resist the urge to get up and dance with them.

-Groove on Down the Road is on at the Southbank Centre until 1st September 2013, for further information or to book visit here.
+Groove on Down the Road is on at the Southbank Centre until 1st September 2013.
+For further information or to book visit the show’s website here.